 How to trade assets with high spread

 Trading assets with high spread can still be done through the trading terminal.
 Simply navigate to "Trading", select the portfolio which has the funds you would like to trade, select the trading pair, and execute the trades at the price that is comfortable to you.

-If you have any questions, please don't hesitate to reach out to email@example.com.
+If you have any questions, please don't hesitate to reach out via the blue "Support" button found in the bottom left corner of your Dashboard, or send an email to email@example.com.